VamsiKrishna26/DocumentScanner/README.md

 5. Automatic saving of images in their respective location-based folders.
 6. Automatic tagging of the image type i.e. as PPT or Document.

+Technolgies used:
+1. React Native using Expo framework
+2. Python Django and ML libraries.

 App Developed By:
 1. Vamsi Krishna Palaparti
 2. Vasanth Tulasi